-When you think of brokerage accounts and investing money, nonprofits typically aren’t what comes to mind.
+When people think of brokerage accounts and investing money, nonprofits typically don’t come to mind.
 You may not even know that nonprofits can invest funds or why they would.
-However, if your organization is looking to improve its cash management and earn more large donations—opening a brokerage account is likely the perfect solution.
+However, many nonprofits do have brokerage accounts, and yours can, too.
+If your organization wants to improve its cash management and earn more large donations, opening a brokerage account can be an impactful first step.

 In this guide, we’ll break down everything you need to know about brokerage accounts for nonprofit organizations, including:

 Managing your nonprofit’s finances is a complex process, especially when it involves navigating a type of account you’ve never used before.
-Let’s dive into the details so you can feel prepared to open a brokerage account for your nonprofit and understand the best options available to you.
+Let’s dive into the details to help you feel prepared to open a brokerage account for your nonprofit and understand the best options available to your organization.

 Nonprofit Brokerage Account FAQ